haapjari/article-orchestration/README.md

 ## Collection

+- NOTE: Collection will take multiple days: For example, dataset collection of 16400 records took 8 days.
 - Execute Collect Procedure: `./interface --collect 2008-01-01 2024-04-29 Go 100 150000 desc`
   - First Go Project (with enough stars) is released at ~ Spring 2008.
 Most Stars within a single project is ~ 125000, so this query pretty much covers the whole Go Ecosystem available GitHub.
-- NOTES: Collection will take multiple days: For example, test run for 16000 records took 4 days.

 ## Normalization

 - Execute the Normalize Procedure: `./interface --normalize`